danieltonad/capital-hook/README.md

   - **Live Positions**: View all trades currently in execution or managed by Capital Hook, providing immediate oversight of your active strategies.
   - **Demo & Live Mode Toggle**: Easily switch between your Capital.com demo and live accounts to test strategies risk-free or deploy them confidently to real markets.
 - **Dynamic Configuration**: A dedicated configuration page allows you to tailor the webhook behavior and trade parameters without modifying code:
 - **Payload Setup**: Define custom JSON payloads for incoming TradingView webhooks to perfectly match your strategy's needs.
     - **Stop Loss (SL) & Take Profit (TP)**: Set default or dynamic SL/TP levels for automated trade management.
-  - **Market Closed Handling (`MKT_CLOSED`)**: Configure how the hook should behave if a trade signal arrives when the market for the instrument is closed.
+    - **Market Closed Handling (`MKT_CLOSED`)**: Automatically manages trades when the market is about to close.
+If enabled, the hook will close any open position for the instrument 5 minutes before the market closes, ensuring positions are not left open during market downtime.
+    - **Strategy (`STRATEGY`) Switch**: Ensures that for each unique combination of `epic` and `hook_name` (strategy identifier), only one trade direction is active at a time.
+If a new signal arrives with the opposite `direction` (e.g., switching from BUY to SELL), the existing position is closed before opening the new one.
-  - **Strategy (`STRATEGY`) & Hook Name (`HOOKNAME`) Switches**: Use these to differentiate between various strategies or instances of the hook, enabling more granular control and logging.
+    - **Hook Name (`HOOKNAME`) Switch**: Allows you to differentiate between multiple strategies or instances of the hook, providing more granular control and logging for each strategy or alert source.
 - **Comprehensive Trade History**: Gain detailed insights into your performance with a real-time view of all closed trades, including:
     - **Detailed PnL (Profit & Loss)**: Analyze the profitability of individual trades and overall strategies.
     - **Execution Timestamps**: Track when trades were opened and closed.
     - **Associated Strategy Data**: Link closed trades back to the specific strategies that initiated them.
+    - **Persistent Storage with SQLite**: All trade history is securely stored in a local SQLite database, ensuring your trade records are retained across restarts and easily accessible for analysis.

 ---